 The beauty is in the details.
 Yes, I just told you not to overdo the details.
 You certainly want to include details; you just want to be choosey.
 Describing an elephant as big and grey is unnecessary and expected; describing your newborn baby brother as a wonderful, smiling peach is not expected and is an observation that is unique to you.

 This essay is about you, but that doesn’t mean every sentence has to begin with “I think…” or “I feel…” Instead, challenge yourself to start each sentence with a different word.
 Vary the length of sentences; too many long sentences in succession can become confusing or wordy, and too many short sentences are choppy.

 Although you want to write this essay using the comfortable pattern of speech and writing style you usually use, this is still considered a formal essay.
 The way you speak with your friends is colloquial.
-It is okay to be comfortable in your essay, but avoid being too colloquial.
-Speak in a way that is natural to you; however, you do not want to be so comfortable that you abandon all appropriate rules of writing.
+It's okay to be comfortable in your essay, but avoid being too colloquial.
+Write in a way that is natural to you; however, you don't want to be so comfortable that you abandon all appropriate rules of writing.
 For example, describing an experience as “cool” or saying that “My two years at summer camp were awesome,” is too informal, and frankly, not very descriptive.
-You should also never write with abbreviations that you might write in e-mails or over IM, unless of course you are including an exchange with someone you had over e-mail or IM.
+You should also never write with abbreviations that you might write in emails or over text.

-Want more college essay advice?
+Need more admission essay advice?
 Check out our Application Essay Clinic!